ascon/ascon-hardware/README.md

   - `cd software/cryptotvgen/examples`
 - Run (and optionally modify) a testvector generation script:
   - `python genkat_v1.py`
-- Replace existing testvectors (KAT) of v1 with the newley generated ones:
+- Replace existing testvectors (KAT) of v1 with the newly generated ones:
   - `mv testvectors/v1_32 testvectors/v1`
   - `rm -r ../../../hardware/ascon_lwc/KAT/v1`
   - `mv testvectors/v1 ../../../hardware/ascon_lwc/KAT`
 - Execute VHDL testbench for v1:
   - `cd ../../../hardware/ascon_lwc`
   - `make v1`

+## Acknowledgements

+This code base is based on version 1.2.0 of the [LWC Hardware API Development Package](https://github.com/GMUCERG/LWC) that was mainly developed by the Cryptographic Engineering Research Group [(CERG)](https://cryptography.gmu.edu) at George Mason University (GMU).

+Parts of the development package have been developed by the Department of Electrical and Computer Engineering [(ECE)](https://www.ei.tum.de/en/ei/welcome/) at Technical University of Munich (TUM).

+The Ascon-specific modifications have been developed by the Institute of Applied Information Processing and Communications [(IAIK)](https://iaik.tugraz.at/) at Graz University of Technology (TUG).